IBM-Bluemix-Docs/node/app_id.md

 ## Step 5.
 Testing your app
 {: #test}

-Is everything set-up correctly?
+Is everything set up correctly?
 You can test it out!

 1. Install the dependencies and start your application server.
 2. Using the GUI, walk through the process of signing into your application.
 If you configured cloud directory, be sure that all of your pages are displaying how you intend.